-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+analysis (check each that applies): (check each that applies):

-✓ State Medicaid Agency Weekly
+State Medicaid Agency Weekly

 Operating Agency Monthly

 Sub-State Entity Quarterly

-Other Specify: Annually
+Other Specify:

 Continuously and Ongoing

-Other Specify:

 ii.
 If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.
 N/A i.
 Describe the State's method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the State to document these items.